 5. Have fun!

-The very first thing to learn is which is your dominant eye - the one eye that focuses directly and clearly on an object.
+The very first thing to learn is which of your eyes is the dominant one - the one eye that focuses directly and clearly on an object.
 Hold a hand about a foot in front of your face, make the "OK" sign circle by touching thumb and forefinger, use both eyes to center a distant object within that circle, close your left eye - if the object is still within the circle, you're right eye dominant; vice versa if the left eye centers the object.
 If you're right handed and right eye dominant, or left handed and left eye dominant, no problem.
 Generally, right eye dominant people should enter shooting sports as right-handed participants.
 Left eye dominant people should participate as lefties.
 Exceptions can be made to this general rule, but most of these exceptions have to do with physical adversities.

 If you are a budding new trad archer/bowhunter, you will undoubtedly have many things to learn.
 Covered below are all the gear/tackle basics.
 There is much more.
 However, it is strongly suggested to avoid anything that will only complicate your learning curve.
 Stick to the items listed below and do try to seek local one-on-one personal assistance with choosing a stick bow, finding the right arrows for your bow, and learning proper archery form.